kiranshashiny/ESP32_CAM/README.md

  Rx        U0TxD

-To put in Flash mode
+To put in Flash mode: ( Careful - DO NOT CONNECT THE VCC AND THE GND AS IT WILL COME UP AN ERROR ON THE MAC USB PORT )

-Connect GPIO0 and GND ( next to each other )
+Connect IO0 and GND - on the silk screen (next to each other )

 Mine is NOT a AI-Thinker - as listed other documents - it's printed on the chip.